fdesjardins/config/readme.md

 # Config

 My dotfiles and other configuration files and utilities.

-Only tested on Ubuntu/Debian Linux distros.
+Tested on Ubuntu-based Linux distros.

 ## Install